open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 <!-- spellchecker-enable -->

-**API-CHANGE NOTE**:
+**CHANGE NOTE**:

-The `Placement` and `PlacementDecision` API v1alpha1 version will no longer be served in OCM v0.9.0.
+- The `Placement` and `PlacementDecision` API v1alpha1 version will no longer be served in OCM v0.9.0.

   - Migrate manifests and API clients to use the `Placement` and `PlacementDecision` API v1beta1 version, available since OCM v0.7.0.
   - All existing persisted objects are accessible via the new API.
   - Notable changes:
     - The field `spec.prioritizerPolicy.configurations.name` in `Placement` API v1alpha1 is removed and replaced by `spec.prioritizerPolicy.configurations.scoreCoordinate.builtIn` in v1beta1.

+- Clusters in terminating state will not be selected by placements from OCM v0.14.0.

 ## Overall